Last Updated: September 2021

 This Policy sets out what Personal Data (as defined below) we collect, how we process it and how long we generally retain it.
-This Policy applies to our processing activities related to our website www.rsk.co (the “Website”) where we act as a data controller.
+This Policy applies to our processing activities related to our websites where we act as a data controller, including https://rsk.co, https://rifos.org, https://iovlabs.org, https://explorer.rsk.co, https://explorer.testnet.rsk.co and it´s subdomains (the “Websites”).

-In this policy, “we”, “us” and “our” refers to RSK Labs Ltd., a company incorporated in British Virgin Island with its registered address at Morgan & Morgan Building, Pasea Estate, Road Town, Tortola, British Virgin Islands and incorporation number 1895440.
-RSK Labs Ltd. is a subsidiary of RIF LABS Limited, a company incorporated in Gibraltar.
+In this policy, “user,” “you,” and “your” refer to the person or entity accessing or using the Websites.
+“We,” “us,” and “our” refers to IOV Labs Ltd., a company incorporated in Gibraltar with its registered address at Suite 2a, 2nd Floor, 5/4 Crutchett’s Ramp, Gibraltar, GX11 1AA and incorporation number 116697 and its affiliates.
 For more information about us, see the Contact Us section of this policy.

-In this Policy, “Personal Data” means any information relating to you as an identified or identifiable natural person (“Data Subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an online identifier or to one or more factors specific to your physical, physiological, genetic, mental, economic, cultural or social identity.
+In this Policy, “Personal Data” means any information relating to you as an identified or identifiable natural person (“Data Subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an online identifier or to one or more factors specific to your physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 We collect information about you when you: